 An intervertebral disc protrusion is usually the result of aging.
 Over time, our discs experience wear and tear from constant movement.
 The outer layer of a disc weakens and loses elasticity.
 The inner layer, under the stress of everyday pressures, moves beyond its normal boundaries.
 Because the outer layer has weakened, it cannot prevent the inner layer from extending.

-Eventually, the disc will collapse and extend outside of its normal anatomic position.
+Eventually, the disc can collapse and extend outside of its regular position.
 Disc protrusions can push on spinal nerves as they pass through the spinal column on their way to other parts of the body.
-This neural pressure is what ultimately causes disc protrusion symptoms like pain, muscle weakness, and the other symptoms of nerve damage.
+This neural pressure is what ultimately causes disc protrusion symptoms like pain, muscle weakness and other symptoms.

-- Mild exercise – low-impact cardiovascular workouts can help build endurance, which can increase mobility and flexibility.
+- Mild exercise — Low-impact cardiovascular workouts can help build endurance, which can increase mobility and flexibility.

 - Steroid injections — Cortisone is often injected into the epidural space as a way to reduce inflammation.

 - Medication — Prescription and over-the-counter drugs aimed at pain relief and inflammation reduction can help you continue your physical therapy and exercise plan.